jdemeuse1204/OR-M-Data-Entities/README.md

 	public int Id {get;set;}
 }
 ```
 #####Notes: LookupTable Attribute is for use on tables that are use primary for lookup data.
-When using Foriegn Key Attributes and you wish to delete a record and its children, if you delete the record, but one if its children is being used in another table we do not want to remove that entity.
-If we mark that table as a Lookup Table it will be skipped when deleting the parent record.
+When using Foriegn Key Attributes and you wish to save/delete a record and its children, if you save/delete the record, but one or more if its children are being used in another table we do not want to remove that entity.
+If we mark that table as a Lookup Table it will be skipped when saving/deleting the parent record.
 You can still delete from a lookup table if you have the actual entity.
 The only time deletion will be skipped is if it's a child record.
 #####Example:
 ```C#
 [LookupTable("State")]  // Always put in your table name